 Can you get a mortgage with an IVA?

 If you have a current IVA, your high street banks and building societies will more than likely say no. However, there are specialist lenders available who will consider you for a mortgage provided you have always kept to the IVA payment structure.
 These specialist lenders are available through mortgage brokers.

 Can you get a mortgage after an IVA?

 The longer an IVA has been completed, the more lenders will be willing to potentially provide you with a mortgage.
 Due to the previous IVA that you have had, many lenders will decline you a mortgage.
 However, some smaller banks and building societies may consider you.
 It is good advice to contact a specialist mortgage broker who has experience in this area.

 Should you consolidate the debt of an IVA?

-There are pros and cons with this situation, and you should seek advice from a specialist mortgage broker.
-It is undoubtedly worth remembering that the debts in the IVA will have the interest frozen on them.
-After 5/6 years the debt may be cancelled – so would you want to secure this debt onto your home potentially over a longer-term and pay interest?
+There are pros and cons to this situation, and you should seek advice from a specialist mortgage broker.
+It is undoubtedly worth remembering that the debts in the IVA will have interest frozen on them.
+After 5/6 years the debt may be cancelled – so would you want to secure this debt onto your home potentially over a longer term and pay interest?
 This is an example of the considerations you should factor in.